Murray Rosen QC FCIArb brings unique experience and expertise to dispute solutions.

 He has acted in many significant international commercial disputes, as well as serving as head of leading commercial Chancery chambers and first head of the pioneering advocacy unit at Herbert Smith Freehills.
-His many practice areas over the years have included sports and media law, and offshore fraud and asset tracing, with an emphasis on cross-border jurisdiction and remedies.
+His many practice areas over the years have included culture, media and sports law, and offshore fraud and asset tracing, with an emphasis on cross-border jurisdiction and remedies.

 He was appointed a QC in 1993 and a Recorder in 2000, a Deemster in the Isle of Man in 2011 and a Deputy High Court Judge, Chancery Division in 2013.
 In the meantime he qualified as a Fellow of the Chartered Institute of Arbitrators and joined the London Court for International Arbitration, and was trained and accredited as a mediator by ADR Group and then CEDR.